One Limassol: History

-One Limassol, otherwise known as simply One, is a high-rise apartment building in Limassol, Cyprus.
-Construction for the project was meant to begin in early 2016, but was pushed back to November 2017.
+The construction of the project was planned to start in early 2016, However, it was pushed back to November 2017 due to planning delays.
 It has a total of 38 floors and it rises to a height of 170 meters (558 ft.), making it the tallest building in Cyprus.

 One Tower was designed by architect Hakim Khennouchi (WKK Architects) and Eraclis Papachristou Architects (Architects of record).
 Structural design was completed by Buro Happold Engineering and PPA.